metabrainz/picard-plugins/plugins/classical_extras/Readme.md

    *If this does not look good you can then compare it with the alternative approach and change as required for specific releases.
 If your software does not have any "work" capability, then you can still get the full work details by, for example, specifying "title" as both a work and a movement tag.*

 5. "Partial recordings, arrangements and medleys" gives various options where recordings are not just simply of a named complete work.
+These only apply if one of the two "canonical work" styles is in operation (i.e. not if "Use only metadata from title text" is selected).

     * **Partial recordings**:
       If this option is selected, partial recordings will be treated as a sub-part of the whole recording and will have the related text (in the adjacent box) included in its name.
-Note that this text is at the end of the canonical name, but the latter will probably be stripped from the sub-part as it duplicates the recording work name; any title text will be appended to the whole.
+Note that this text is placed at the start of the canonical name, but the latter will probably be stripped from the sub-part as it duplicates the recording work name; any title text (for "extended" style) will be appended to the whole.
 Note that, if "Consistent with lowest level work description" is chosen in section 2, the text may be treated as a "prefix" similar to those in the "Advanced" tab.
 If this eliminates other similar prefixes and has unwanted effects, then either change the desired text slightly (e.g. surround with brackets) or use the "Full MusicBrainz work hierarchy" option in section 2.
-Note that similar text between the partial work and its 'parent' will be removed which will frequently result in no text other than the specified 'partial text', unless extended metadata is used resulting in appended text in {}.
+Note that similar text between the partial work and its 'parent' will be removed which will frequently result in no text other than the specified 'partial text', unless extended metadata is used resulting in appended text in {} - this behaviour can be controlled by disabling the setting "Allow blank part names for arrangements and part recordings..." on the advanced tab.

     * **Arrangements**:
       If this option is selected, works which are arrangements of other works will have the latter treated in the same manner as "parent" works, except that the arrangement work name will be prefixed by the text provided.
 Note that similar text between the arranged work and its parent will be removed unless this results in no text, in which case a stricter comparison (as for the derivation of 'part' names from works) will be used.